How to Compare Job Offers with a Simple 10-Minute Scorecard

 Don't let excitement or anxiety rush you.
 Ask for a week if you need it.
 Most companies will give you the time.

-Paste your offers into JobMirror and get an instant AI-powered side-by-side breakdown — salary, growth, culture signals, and a clear recommendation.
+Paste your offers into JobMirror and get a side-by-side breakdown of compensation, growth, culture signals, and risk in one view.